insantr/DataTalksClub_HW/README.md

 ## Week 1:

 ### 01-docker
-It includes Docker configurations and scripts to ingest data into a PostgreSQL database and run SQL queries for analysis.
+It includes Docker configurations and scripts to ingest data into a PostgresSQL database and run SQL queries for analysis.

 ### 01-terraform
 Terraform configuration